ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 Web Server is available at http://localhost:1313/ (bind address 127.0.0.1) Press Ctrl+C to stop
 ```
-Hugo’s development server automatically reloads files when they change
+Hugo's development server automatically reloads files when they change

 #### Step 3: Creating a page using Hugo's content generator i.e. Creating Content Using Archetypes
 When you created content/_index.md, you created the file manually.
 You can tell Hugo to create content pages that contain placeholder content.
 This way, you never have to start with a blank slate when creating content.
 Hugo uses